Trusted WordPress tutorials, when you need them most.

 Click on the ‘Generate WP Import File’ button to continue.

 The Ghost to WordPress migrator tool will then convert your Ghost export file into WordPress XML format.
-Once finished, you’ll be able to download the file to your computer.
+Once it is finished, you can download the file to your computer.

 Now, you are ready to start importing content to your WordPress website.